 - Group exercises: It’s highly likely that you’ll encounter some form of group exercise at the law assessment centre.
-This might involve a role-play situation, a debate, a problem solving exercise or a mock-meeting.
-Whilst the recruiters will be looking out for leadership skills, team work and ability to interact with and involve others will feature high on their wish list.
+This might involve a role-play situation, a debate, a problem-solving exercise or a mock-meeting.
+Whilst the recruiters will be looking out for leadership skills, teamwork and an ability to interact with and involve others will feature high on their wishlist.

 - Presentations: The law firm might ask you to give a presentation to a small group of people.
 You might be given a topic to prepare beforehand or asked to put together a presentation on the day.